bespoken/virtual-device-sdk/docs/VDTS_Setup.md

 4. After providing your credentials you will return to Bespoken dashboard and the **"Validation Token"** will be retrieved automatically:
 ![Skill source with token retrieved](../assets/sourceWithToken.png "Token is retrieved automatically")

-5. Now that you have the token, you need to use it in the **`.env`** file of your test scripts project.
-If you are testing your English locale you can add an entry to the .env file using the `VIRTUAL_DEVICE_TOKEN_EN_US` parameter like in here:
+5. If you are creating Virtual Device Test Scripts, you need to use the token in the **`.env`** file of your test scripts project.
+For example, if you are testing your English locale you can add an entry to the .env file using the `VIRTUAL_DEVICE_TOKEN_EN_US` parameter like in here:
 ![Using the token in the configuration file](../assets/envFile.png "Using the token in the configuration file")

-And that is all you need in the setup process, now you can continue with the creation of your test scripts, launching your skill and interacting with it.
+And that is all you need in the setup process, now you can continue with the creation of your test scripts, or using Virtual Device programmatically.